mantidproject/mantid/docs/source/tutorials/mantid_basic_course/fitting_data/01_fitting_models_to_data.rst

 4. Choose ExpDecay and click OK
 |ChooseExpDecay.png|

-5. Notice how the ExpDecay function has appeared in the Functions list on the Fit Property Browser, and there are preset Settings below.
+5. Notice how the ExpDecay function has appeared in the Functions list on the Fit Property Browser, and there are pre-set Settings below.
 For now, just click on the drop-down menu "Fit" and run a normal Fit.

 .. figure:: /images/RunFitOption.png